-Volvo V60 Recharge hybrid practicality & boot space
+Volvo V60 Recharge hybrid review: boot space & seating

 The Volvo V60 Recharge is generally spacious inside, and both luggage and storage space are good

 |Length||Width||Height||Boot volume (seats up/down)|